BroadbandForum/usp/docs/specification/index.md

 ### Commands

 Commands define Object specific methods within the Data Model.
-A Controller can invoke these methods using the "Operate" Message in USP (i.e., the Operate Message).
+A Controller can invoke these methods using the Operate Message (see [](#sec:defined-operations-mechanism).
 Commands have associated input and output arguments that are defined in the Data Model and used when the method is invoked and returned.

 ### Events